ragnarpeterson/ember-scroll-to/README.md

 * `easing`
 * `complete` -- a callback to execute once the scrolling animation is complete.

+The method returns a Promise that will resolve as soon as the animation has completed.

 ## Configuration
 Some frameworks - like Google's Material Design Lite - will use a custom DOM structure to wrap the main content (e.g. for facilitating responsive design, modal overlays).
 For use in such environments, you'll want to override the default scrollable element (`html, body`) with the container element that should be used by the service to set the vertical scroll position.
 To do so, extend the service:
 ```javascript